boldlink/terraform-aws-acm/README.md

 Terraform module which creates an ACM certificate with native support for validation using Route53 DNS

+*NOTE*: certificate validation is only successful when the domain is registered in aws.
+To validate a certificate for a domain managed outside aws, create a record similar to the one displayed in the output section where your domain is registered, e.g Godaddy/cloudflare.

 Examples available [`here`](github.com/boldlink/terraform-aws-acm/tree/main/examples)

 ## Usage